-The World War II Foundation is one of the nation’s leading non-profit organizations committed to educating future generations about the enormous sacrifices and achievements of sixteen million Americans who served in WWII.
+The Rhode Island based World War II Foundation is one of the nation’s leading non-profit organizations committed to educating future generations about the enormous sacrifices and achievements of sixteen million Americans who served in WWII.

-The foundation has also visted several Japanese camps in the Philippines where thousands of Allied soldiers were brutally treated and murdered.
+The foundation has also visited several Japanese camps in the Philippines where thousands of Allied soldiers were brutally treated and murdered.

-With a strong focus on film and television documentaries which have been aired on PBS, the Foundation has successfully produced a series of award winning documentaries.
+With a strong focus on film and television documentaries which air nationally on PBS stations, the Foundation has successfully produced a series of 17 award winning documentaries.

 Among the Foundation’s awards, Tim Gray, Chairman, personally has won 5 regional Emmy’s for documentary film writing and outstanding documentary film.

-The Foundation captured two prestigious Indie Film Fest Awards in their international competition.
+The Foundation captured three prestigious Indie Film Fest Awards in their international competition

 In addition, the World War II Foundation/Tim Gray Media has received the prestigious Programming Excellence Award from American Public Television for its series of WWII films.

-Project participants and supporters include: Gov. Tom Ridge, Dan Aykroyd, Curt Schilling, Tom Selleck, Tim McCarver, Kyle Chandler, Bill Belichick and Damian Lewis.
+Project participants and supporters include: Gov. Tom Ridge, Dan Aykroyd, Curt Schilling, Tom Selleck, Tim McCarver, Kyle Chandler, Bill Belichick, Matthew Broderick and Damian Lewis.

 The goal of our foundation is to preserve the individual experiences of those who witnessed the most devastating conflict known to man and to hopefully, pass on the lessons learned from World War II to a new generation.

 We also seek, through educational outreach, to honor those who showed great examples of dedication, sacrifice and courage during one of the most horrific time periods in history.